w3f/Grants-Program/applications/paid.md

 ![PAID Protocol]()

-This image explains the process of a workflow registration that can be used with DID:PAID.
+This image explains the process of a workflow registration that can be used with **DID:PAID**.

-A DID Method / DID:PAID workflow looks like:
+A DID Method / **DID:PAID** workflow looks like:

 * User registers in PAID Network, creating his Wallet in Dapp, PAID-Wallet.

 * User creates an template agreement or selected a pre existing template.

-* If it is the first time that the user creates a Smart Agreements, a process of verification of credentials and Proof of Citizenship begins, Through the creation of a decentralized indicator DID:DPKI,  for the attestation of the user's data and their legal residence.
+* If it is the first time that the user creates a Smart Agreements, a process of verification of credentials and Proof of Citizenship begins, Through the creation of a decentralized identifier **DID:PAID**,  for the attestation of the user's data and their legal residence.

 * PAID Smart Agreements, takes the user's data and builds a JSON SCHEMA based on the VC MODEL standard of the W3C DID.

-*
+* Then the DID Resolver of the **DID:PAID**, based on the W3C DID Standard, validates through the MRTD standard (ICAO TRIP), the user's credentials loaded in the JSON Schema, which gives attestation of the user's data and generates a verifiable decentralized identity of the user.

 * User adjusts the parameters and conditions of the selected template agreements, and creates an instance of the Smart Agreements appropriate to your particular requirement.

-* Attestation and Verifiable Credentials for Signatures.
+* Alice sends signed agreement used your **DID:PAID**, to Bob, which then executes the agreement request party signatures.

-* Alice sends signed agreement to Bob, which then executes the agreement request party signatures.
+* Attestation and Verifiable credentials through the **DID:PAID** digital signatures of the parties, with the DID Resolver, based on the W3C DID Standard.

 * Signed agreement is stored on chain and off chain and PAID Smart Agreements Protocol workflow is created, compiled and registered.